Home / packaging / symbols

 What are Packaging Symbols?

 Packaging symbols are pictograms printed on consumer and industrial packaging that signal handling instructions, material identity, and end‑of‑life routing.
 These marks communicate operational details through standardized shapes, numeric codes, and certification logos.
 Sets include recycling indicators such as the Mobius Loop, material codes found on plastics, compostable icons for organic recovery, and sustainability marks like the FSC label for certified paper.
 Additional groups identify hazards, storage limits, or food‑contact suitability.
 Their function depends on clear visual cues that help a consumer or handler sort, store, or transport an item.
-Some marks appear because regulations require them, and others appear because the sender declares voluntary environmental or safety information.
+Some marks may be required under product- or market-specific regulations, while others communicate voluntary environmental, handling, or safety information.

 What are the Different Types of Packaging Symbols?